 Finally, the enire quotation: “A simple child/That lightly draws its breath/And feels its life in every limb/What should it know of death?”
 I thought of the unborn child, alive in every way, in every part of its tiny body, heart beating, blood pumping, at the very beginning of its life doomed so often to a premature and violent death.

 I wonder what Wordsworth might add to the abortion debate if he were with us today.
-My first child’s godmother (a fellow student of the aforementioned professor) created a beautiful cross-stitch for Emily from a paraphrased Wordsworth quotation: “Children come trailing clouds of glory from God who is their home.”
+My first child’s godmother (a fellow student of the aforementioned professor) created a beautiful cross-stitch as a gift for Emily when she was born from a paraphrased Wordsworth quotation: “Children come trailing clouds of glory from God who is their home.”

 This comes from his Ode on the Intimations of Mortality, in which he expounds upon his belief that children are closer to God because they remember glimpses of heaven that are more and more lost to us as we grow older.
 His own heavenly visions, the “spots of time” he celebrates in his long autobiographical narrative poem The Prelude, were a continuing source of inspiration to Wordsworth.
 I have a feeling that he would have viewed the killing of the innocent unborn, fresh from God’s hand, as the worst kind of sacrilege.